sOoN92/angular-maphilight/README.md

 # Angular Maphilight
 An AngularJS Directive that adds highlights to image maps.

-[logo]: https://cdn-images-1.medium.com/max/800/1*NyFdxMXz9E2iDdinzMh-LQ.png "Example 2 in the docs"
+[Example 2 in the docs]: https://cdn-images-1.medium.com/max/800/1*NyFdxMXz9E2iDdinzMh-LQ.png

 ### Examples and Documentation:
 - [Website and Docs](http://abdallamohamed.github.io/Angular-Maphilight/)